Degaldoruwa Raja Maha Vihara

-Degaldoruwa Raja Maha Vihara (දෙගල්දෝරුව රජමහා විහාරය) is a Buddhist rock temple in Amunugama, Kandy, Sri Lanka.
+Degaldoruwa Raja Maha Vihara (දෙගල්දෝරුව රජමහා විහාරය) is a Buddhist rock temple in Amunugama, Sri Lanka.
 It is famous for its Kandyan Era Frescoes.
 The cave itself was said to have been excavated out of a rock which rises to a height of approximately 12.3 m and shelters the shrine room and entrance chamber.

 Details of the temple's construction and the royal land grant are contained on the Degaldoruwa Tamba Sannasa (Copper Plate).
 Construction began in 1771 during the reign of King Kirti Sri Rajasinha [1747-1782 AD] by his younger brother, Rajadhi Rajasinha and was completed by Rajasinha after he ascended to the throne.
 Following its completion, Rajasinha placed it in the custody of a learned monk, Moratota Dhammakkanda Maha Nayaka Thera [1734-1811], who was also Rajasinha's teacher and chief advisor.

 History

 According to local folklore, the temple's origins relate to a time when a farmer investigated a gap between two large boulders near his village and discovered a pile of golden sickles.
 He used one of the sickles to harvest his crops, replacing it in the evening when he returned home.
 He continued to do this every morning, each time returning the sickle at the end of the day.

 On the final day of harvesting, the farmer took two sickles, and in the evening, replaced only one of them.
 On discovering that one of the sickles was missing, the treasure's guardian confronted the farmer and demanded he return it immediately.
 The terrified farmer ran back to his fields, recovered the sickle, and placed it back in the gap between the boulders.
 The guardian then sealed the opening by fusing the boulders.

 The other members of the village became aware of this event and informed King Kirti Sri Rajasinha, who instructed them to clear the cave and erect a temple there.